Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Scoring Categories

 The perturbed sample is denoted as $X'$.
 We compute the mean faithfulness scores over the whole dataset $D$ for TI as

 and for TS, as

 where $m^c: R^c \rightarrow R$ is the softmax prediction of the target class $c$.
 For TS, the gap score between the softmax prediction of the original and the perturbed sample is $m^c(X) - m^c(X')$.
 For TI, we use the Area Under Curve (AUC) instead, where $L$ is the total perturbation length and $X'_l$ is the perturbed sample at step $l$.
+We refer to the pseudocodes in the Algorithms~\ref{pseudocode: faithfulness ti} and ~\ref{pseudocode: faithfulness ts} (Appendix~\ref{appendix: pseudocodes}) for clarification.

 It is crucial to be aware of metrics' biases when interpreting the scores of either TS or TI.
 Faithfulness implementations implicitly favor the saliency method that aligns well with the metric's computation~\cite{covertExplainingRemovingUnified2021}, i.e., TS favors sub-sequences.
 In contrast, TI avoids this, and practitioners should pick the most suitable one depending on the use case.